Skip to content

 We fund groundbreaking research to change the future of muscle wasting conditions.
 Our open grants are listed below.

-Before applying, please ensure you refer to the following:
+The following text outlines the call but before applying, please ensure you refer to the following

 If you are unsure whether your research fits within our strategy and current criteria, contact us at researchgrants@musculardystrophyuk.org.

-We appreciate that the pathway to deliver a product (or solution) to the target population is complex and that this funding alone will not be sufficient to take it ‘to market’.
-However, we expect applicants to outline the pathway that their product/solution will take to benefit lives of people with a muscle wasting condition and have a clear plan to achieve a specific a milestone on this pathway.
+We appreciate that the pathway to deliver a product (or solution) to the target population is complex and that this funding alone will not be sufficient to take it ‘to market’ or become implemented in practice.
+However, we expect applicants to outline the pathway that their product/solution will need to take to benefit lives of people with a muscle wasting condition.
+Therefore, we expect to see a clear plan of how this research will deliver a specific a milestone on this pathway, what the next steps will be and how they will be addressed.

 We will fund research across the breadth of conditions supported by the charity, including rare and very-rare conditions.
 Please refer to the list of conditions that we support.
 If you want to make an application for research into a neuromuscular condition that is not listed contact us on researchgrants@musculardystrophyuk.org.

-Applications can relate to any aspect of research that may lead to an improvement in the quality of life of people with neuromuscular conditions.
-Our community has specifically highlighted the following areas of research as being important:
+Applications can relate to any aspect of research that may eventually lead to an improvement in the quality of life of people with neuromuscular conditions.
+Our community has specifically highlighted the following areas of research as being important which should act as a guide for the type of research we will consider in this grant scheme:

 • Improving accessibility.
 This could include research that provides novel solutions to improves access to public or other spaces or public transport